The National Cyber Security Centre (NCSC) has warned of the growing threat of smishing, the tactic of phishing via SMS and other messaging systems.

 Most operating systems also offer some vulnerability protection.
 Keeping your phone up to date with the latest patches is therefore also a good idea.

-For businesses looking to protect work devices, or ensure that any device accessing work systems has protection, Akita’s Mobile Device Management solution is available.
+For businesses looking to protect work devices, or ensure that any device accessing work systems has protection, Akita’s Mobile Device Management cyber security services are available.
 This can be used to create an environment that contains all work apps and files, separate from a person’s personal apps and files.

 Should that person’s mobile device be compromised by malware, work data is protected in its own bubble.
 Should the mobile device be lost or stolen, all business data can be wiped from the phone remotely.